 C - Combined deduction from two or all three contribution deductions.

 You must also complete PA Schedule O and/or include the information required for each contribution as discussed in the specific instructions below.
 The total deductions you claim cannot reduce your taxable income below zero.

 Pennsylvania follows federal rules for these deductions.
-If you can take these deductions on your federal return and you wish to claim them for PA purposes, you must complete PA Schedule O and include a copy of Page 1 of your Federal Form 1040 with your PA income tax return.
+If you can take these deductions on your federal return and you wish to claim them for PA purposes, you must complete PA Schedule O and include a copy of page one of your federal Form 1040 with your PA income tax return.
 You may not claim these deductions if you cannot claim them for federal income tax purposes.
 Please refer to the PA PIT Guide for additional information.
 The amount you report as deductions cannot exceed the federal limits.

-Pennsylvania allows a maximum deduction of $13,000 per beneficiary, per taxpayer for IRC Section 529 Tuition Account Program contributions for 2010.
+Pennsylvania allows a maximum deduction of $13,000 per beneficiary, per taxpayer for IRC Section 529 Qualified Tuition Program contributions for 2012.
 A taxpayer and spouse each may deduct $13,000 per beneficiary.
-For additional information on deductions and limitations, see the instructions for PA Schedule O on Pages 30 and 31.
+For additional information on deductions and limitations, see the instructions for PA Schedule O beginning on Page 33.

 NOTE: You may not claim a deduction for a rollover of an account from one IRC Section 529 plan into another IRC Section 529 plan.
 You also may not claim a deduction for the changing of beneficiaries within an account for an IRC Section 529 plan.